New Jersey Disorderly Persons Offenses by Class and Sentences

 Pretrial Intervention and Veterans Diversion Programs

-New Jersey's law authorizes use of pretrial intervention (PTI) programs and Veterans Diversion Programs.
+New Jersey's law authorizes the use of pretrial intervention (PTI) programs and Veterans Diversion Programs.
 PTI programs provide offenders an opportunity to avoid criminal prosecution by receiving early rehabilitative services (such as substance abuse treatment).
-The Veterans Diversion Program focuses on treatment of mental health issues.
+The Veterans Diversion Program focuses on the treatment of mental health issues.
 Acceptance into either program is up to the prosecutor.
 Compliance with these programs results in the dismissal of the charges.
 If the defendant is not successful, the prosecution can move forward.
 (N.J.
-Stat. §§ 43-12, -13, -26 (2020).)
+Stat. §§ 43-12, -13, -26 (2024).)

 Conditional Dismissal Program